kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 In my experience, people outside the Java ecosystem are first impressed with Docker - the image format, and secondly with Docker - the container runtime.
 They almost always assume that Linux is used both in production and in development (something that is not always true in the Java world).
 The idea that the same Docker image is used both in production and in development is something unique in their eyes (because they are unaware that this was already a reality in the Java world even before Docker).

 Despite what Docker zealots tell you, as a Java developer you really need to see Docker as a lightweight VM technology.
+They are correct in the sense that
+Docker is **NOT** a lightweight VM technology.
+However, most of its advantages could be matched if we somehow magically could launch lightweight VMs in less than a second.
+Alas we cannot, and this is why Docker is gaining ground.

 If your existing VM infrastructure suffers from speed, then Docker indeed can help you.
 If however, VM speed is not essential to you (and your existing issues are completely different) then a possible Docker adoption needs a very carefully planned evaluation phase on your part.